 2004 Saab 9-3 Recalls

-The seat belt retractor for the driver's front seat may break, resulting in the belt not retracting properly and securing the occupant.
-Dealers will replace the driver's front seat belt retractor free of charge to resolve the problem.
+The driver's side front seat belt retractor may break, resulting in the belt not retracting and securing the occupant.

 The seat backrest mechanism may not have been installed correctly.
 In a crash, this could result in the backrest folding forward, increasing the risk of injury to the driver or front passenger.
-Dealers will inspect the vehicle's front seats to verify if the component was installed improperly.
-The dealer may need to order a complete new seat to repair the concern.
-The recall began February 1, 2004.
-The Saab recall number is 15014.

 Please contact your Saab dealer.
 They will check to see if your specific vehicle is affected and advise you on what to do next.
 Always have your vehicle identification number (VIN) handy when you call.